 The dental hygiene profession is primarily educational and preventative in nature and offers opportunities to work in a variety of healthcare settings.
 Jobs for dental hygienists are growing much faster than the national average.

 The first three years of coursework are completed in our Dental Hygiene Clinic located on the Williston campus and students rotate to local schools and other organizations using our Molar Mobile van with mobile dental equipment.
 After the first three years, students earn an Associate of Science degree.
 The final year of the program is completed online.
 After successful completion of the fourth year, students earn a Bachelor of Science degree.

 Because students enrolled in the program may be exposed to blood-borne pathogens, we provide students with a thorough understanding of infectious diseases, the mechanism of disease transmission, the OSHA blood-borne pathogen standards, and CDC guidelines for infection control.

-The Vermont Tech entry-level Dental Hygiene program consists of a 3-year Commission on Dental Accreditation (CODA)-approved associate degree followed by a final year accredited by the New England Association of Schools and Colleges (NEASC), resulting in a bachelor of science degree in Dental Hygiene.
+The Vermont Tech entry-level Dental Hygiene program consists of a three-year CODA-approved associate degree followed by a final online year accredited by NECHE, resulting in a Bachelor of Science in Dental Hygiene.
 Upon successful completion of either the associate or bachelor’s degree, the student is eligible for application for dental hygiene licensure.

-All dental hygiene professional courses must be taken in the prescribed six semester sequence.
+All dental hygiene professional courses must be taken in the prescribed six-term sequence.
 The curriculum is time-intensive and the required courses are rigorous.
 Complete dedication to coursework is required for successful completion of the program.

 We would love to meet you and personally introduce you to the Vermont Tech community.